 “Investing in women is the surest way to end global poverty.
 In many poor countries, women produce the majority of the food supply and are more likely to spend their income on food, education and health care for their children.
 However, they face unequal barriers to lifting their families out of poverty: Women often work longer hours in the lowest-paid sectors, earn less stable incomes, and receive less training and have fewer economic opportunities than men.”

 Women Build aims to be the model program for engaging volunteers and partners to address challenges faced by women and children — lack of opportunity, training and education are three examples — close to home and around the world.
 In the United States, Women Build promotes the involvement of women in the construction of Habitat houses.
 About 450 Women Build projects a year provide an opportunity for 40,000 women to learn construction skills in a supportive environment, empowering them as they address the problem of substandard housing.
 Additionally, Women Build brings together women from all walks of life to advocate for affordable housing and safer, stronger communities.
 Globally, the Women Build program equips female heads of household with business skills, helping to stabilize their finances and ensuring they have decent, safe places to live.

 Many enthusiastic women participated in Morris Habitat’s first Women Build days at the 29 Hazel Street project in Morristown in May 2015.
 Our second celebration of National Women Build Week was at the Harding Avenue project in Dover in May 2016.
 Women volunteered for additional Women Build days in Dover in July, August, October and December of 2016.
-In 2017, women continued their work in Dover during National Women Build Week in May and for additional days in July, August, October and December.
+In 2017, women continued their work in Dover during National Women Build Week in May and for additional days in Dover and at the Wallman Way project in Budd Lake in July, August, October and December.